-Essential health care (EHC) is the foundation of BRAC's health programme combining promotive, preventive and basic curative services.
+Essential health care (EHC) is the foundation of BRAC's health programme, combining promotive, preventive and basic curative services.
 EHC has revolutionised the primary healthcare approach in Bangladesh, reaching millions with low cost basic health services through BRAC's frontline community health workers.

 EHC aims to improve reproductive, maternal, neonatal and child health along with the nutritional status of women and children.
 The programme further aims to reduce vulnerability to infectious, communicable diseases and non-communicable diseases.
-The programme provides primary healthcare services including maternal and child healthcare, basic treatment for acute respiratory infections (ARIs) and promotes family planning methods and safe delivery practices.Usage of proper sanitation, safe drinking water andhygiene-specific and sensitive messages are also disseminated among communities.
+The programme provides primary healthcare services including maternal and child healthcare, basic treatment for acute respiratory infections (ARIs) and promotes family planning methods and safe delivery practices.
+Use of proper sanitation, safe drinking water, hygiene-specific messages are also disseminated among communities.

-The EHC programme has partnered with different government agencies under the Ministry of Health and Family Welfare to observe national health-specific and sensitive days and events across the nation.
-Moreover, collaboration with the government to promote family planning, immunisation of children and distribution of vitaminA capsules across communities are a few of the many successes of the programme.
+The EHC programme has partnered with different government agencies under the Ministry of Health and Family Welfare to observe national health-specific days and events of instruction across the country.
+Collaboration with the government to promote family planning, immunisation of children and distribution of vitamin A capsules within communities are a few of the many successes of the programme.